The above video is 4:04 minutes long.

 Phillip:Well, I lived in America for a while.
 I was over in the land of the fruits and the flakes, California because I lived in LA for 10 years.
 My apartment overlooked Winchell’s Donut store and Winchell’s opens at 7:30 in the morning or at least they did back then.
 Always, I’d notice that about quarter past 7, 8 LAPD squad cars would pull up out in front of the donut store.
 Out of these vehicles would climb out the most enormous police officers you’d ever see and they were cranky, growly, wobbly and they got low blood sugar.

 They’re just gagging to get into Winchell’s to get all the donuts and the huge … You know those big, old cartons of coffee that they drink sweetened with Irish cream.
 Then they come out and they sit in these vehicles and they’re feeding themselves like feral animals.
-I’ve got my binoculars, I can see what’s going on and this causes a catastrophic production of insulin to deal with all of this sugar that’s coming into the system.
+I’ve got my binoculars, I can see what’s going on and this causes a catastrophic production of hormones to deal with all of this sugar that’s coming into the system.

-The first thing that has to be addressed is you’ve got to normalize the insulin cycle and the only way you’re going to do that is by modifying your food choices.
+The first thing that has to be addressed is you’ve got to normalize the blood sugar cycle and the only way you’re going to do that is by modifying your food choices.
 Yet they’re not training doctors in nutrition.
 You go to Guy’s Hospital up in London … I mean Guy’s Hospital in London, one of the top teaching hospitals has got McDonald’s on its food court.
 You go to the Royal Georgians Hospital in Melbourne [00:28:00], Victoria, you’ve got McDonald’s there.

 McDonald’s is in pretty much all of the hospitals.
 You go up to Cambridge, university town in Cambridge, England, you got the last word in cardiology teaching there in Addenbrooke’s Hospital there, Burger King is in the food court there.
 I’ve actually got a photograph of Burger King at Addenbrooke’s and just above, ‘Blood tests this way.’
 I mean you couldn’t make it up.